 So in 1999, I threw in the advertising agency towel, packed a backpack and left England to travel through Asia while discovering a newfound love for travel writing and photography.

 Travel changed me from the inside out.
 It opened my eyes to different cultures and humanity and gifted me the realisation that essentially, we are all the same, aren’t we?

 After travelling around Australia, I arrived in Brisbane and got a gig at Flight Centre, working in the head office’s internal advertising agency, ‘Artworks’.
 I couldn’t believe my love of design and travel could exist in one job.

 My journey working in travel since has been nothing short of incredible.
 I couldn’t be more grateful to all the people I’ve met along the way and the transformative experiences this industry has gifted me.

 What concerns you about the long term impact of travel on people and the planet?

-Governments, tourism boards and travel companies have historically spent decades promoting destinations and forging economies which have built many tourism-dependent countries.
+Governments, tourism boards and travel companies have historically spent decades promoting destinations and forging economies that have built many tourism-dependent countries.
 But traditional tourism, as we’ve always known it, isn’t sustainable anymore.

-The challenges are complex for each country and it does fall on the respective governments in the first instance who must become responsible themselves in order to drive new policies and implement punishments for the planet’s ‘takers’.
+The challenges are complex for each country.
+I firmly believe that responsibility falls in the first instance on respective governments who must drive new policies and implement reparations for those who only want to take.

-But I think we can all help drive change.
-What if we capitalise on the current zeitgeist of environmentalism and blend this into the travel industry?
-What if it became on-trend for travellers to be mindful of the consequences of their behaviour and travel choices?
+What if it became on-trend for travellers to be mindful of the consequences of their behaviour and travel choices wherever they roamed?